 Currently, medical advancement has an extended fertility approach.
 Nowadays, women can freeze the eggs in their late 30’s and early 40s in certain clinical facilities available in western countries.
-The clinical expert team suggested to freeze a large number of eggs and understand the possibility of success of late aged egg freezing for achieving a successful result of egg freezing after 35 years of age.
+The clinical expRemove term: surrogacy and egg preservation surrogacy and eert team suggested freezing a large number of eggs and understand the possibility of success of late-aged egg freezing for achieving a successful result of egg freezing after 35 years of age.

 How many eggs need to freeze?

-How to well informed elderly women about the understanding of the whole process?
+How do well informed elderly women about the understand the whole process?

 Well-documented informed consent is a smart process to provide a thorough understanding of the whole process and the success rate of egg freezing.
 This process will provide thorough information about the women’s health and that will make sense to decide on their health.